 Radiation therapy providers and suppliers were randomly selected for participation based on Core-Based Statistical Areas (CBSAs), and 33 sites from 14 practices in The Network are included in the zip codes selected for participation.

 While CMS made some minor improvements to the Model, its final rule largely dismissed provider concerns.
 The Network emphasized its disappointment with the final Model in a letter to CMS stating, “For years, The Network has supported the development of an alternative payment model (APM) to promote quality outcomes and provide payment stability in radiation oncology…but we feel strongly that this model was finalized on a rushed timetable during a period when providers are struggling to maintain patient access to care… Given the minimal changes made between the proposed and final Model as well as other aspects of the (payment) methodology that remain unclear, we are deeply concerned the Model will result in a payment cut to physician group practices beyond the 6% estimated in the final rule and provide no additional stability.”
 The Network urged CMS to delay the Model’s start date and strongly reconsider its payment methodology.

 Thanks to the advocacy efforts of The US Oncology Network and other industry stakeholders, on October 21, 2020, CMS announced it would delay the Model’s start date from January 1, 2021 to July 1, 2021.
+Congress subsequently delayed the model’s start to January 1, 2022.
 The Network will continue to advocate for CMS to address the remaining concerns with the Model’s design.

 To learn more about the RO Model and contact your Member of Congress to express your concerns, click the links below: